asv018/scrap-smart/README.md

 <p>In addition, our project also provides the services as per the user, could be a common man, municipality or a scrap collector</p>

 <h2>ABOUT PROJECT</h2>
+<p>The project aims to empower users to report scrap in their areas, incentivize responsible waste disposal, monitoring statistics by municipality and create a structured system for scrap collectors to purchase recyclable materials.</p>